tbauriedel/ansible-role-k3s/README.md

 # ansible-role-k3s

-Install and configure K3s (standalone or cluster).
+Ready to use K3s cluster.
+All in one deployment inspired by the concepts of OpenShift.
-[kube-vip](https://kube-vip.io/) can be deployed as part of the installation.
-Also supports installation of the kubernetes-csi driver and argocd out-of-the-box.
-Check variables for details!
+Supports installation of the common components.
+ArgoCD, kube-vip for HA and NFS storage driver.

 The packages needed for K3s are fetched from the official K3s GitHub repository itself during installation.